The Long-Range Planning Division is

 The Board has a deadline for submission of materials for presentations

-and applications, and the schedule is presented below.
+and applications, and the schedule is presented above.
 Note:

 Refer to the City´s Main Web Page and select "Video

 on Demand" to view previous Historic Preservation Board

 Agendas, Staff Reports, Audios of Meetings, and Minutes.

 Forms to make exterior changes to LOCALLY